rajdeep-codes/Electricity-Bill-Management-System-Project/README.md

-It’s a GUI-based project used with the Swing module to manage Electricity Bill Management System in Java.
+The Java project on Electricity Bill Management System using Java Swing concepts creates a desktop application to manage electricity billing.
+It features a user-friendly interface for inputting customer details, recording meter readings, calculating bills, and generating printable statements.

 There are two aspects of this application – Admin and Customer.